“TAP HIM LIKE A TYPEWRITER!”

 Now, just so you know, if you’re someone of questionable character – or one of those people I don’t care for, you can send in your payment details, but don’t be overly disappointed if I reject your application.
 It can and does happen.

 For those of you who DO WANT to become superb grappling masters, well, let me just say, $495 is a mere pittance compared to the wealth of information you will receive and how dramatically it can improve your life and, moreover, if you’re a teacher, imagine what it can do for your students (be sure to read the enclosed testimonial from William Cameron to see what I’m talking about).

 Also – because of the amazing future you will create for yourself because of this avalanche of incredible heavy-duty information – you’re going to have skills that are rare indeed.
 Imagine walking down the street in your home town or city, and people all around KNOW that YOU are the toughest guy to come down the pike in a long, long time.
 Let me tell you, KNOWING that you are a tough, rugged, animalistic human being makes you feel GREAT in every cell of your body.
 And you can have this feeling, too.

-Remember: The rock-solid hard-hitting information on these tapes is not only scarce, but it will be lost forever if there aren’t smart investors like YOU who recognize a tremendous opportunity when you see one.
+Remember: The rock-solid hard-hitting information on these videos is not only scarce, but it will be lost forever if there aren’t smart investors like YOU who recognize a tremendous opportunity when you see one.

-And …. for your added benefit, and for mine, and for purely selfish reasons, the price is set higher than my other tapes because I don’t want everyone in the world to have access to this information.
+And …. for your added benefit, and for mine, and for purely selfish reasons, the price is set higher than my other videos because I don’t want everyone in the world to have access to this information.
 Once you see the material in detail, you’ll have the same feeling and know why.
 Maybe you already have that feeling.

 So take action today.
 Order Farmer Burns Catch Wrestling Video Course right now.
 Only